Tending the Ache

 About the location

-The closest airport to us is Asheville.
-Charlotte airport is 2 hours away and Greensboro airport is 2.5 hours away.
-We are happy to help connect folks who might be interested in carpooling from an airport or somewhere else in the region.
+The closest airports are Greensboro and Charlotte, each just over an hour away.
+We are happy to help connect participants who may be interested in carpooling from an airport or elsewhere in the region.

 Lodging and Accommodations